DENSORB® Product Check: Absorbent Mats Vs. Mineral Granules

-The excellent capillary action of the DENSORB absorbent mats ensures a uniform distribution of the absorbed liquid and therefore ensures ideal use of the absorption capacity.
-DENSORB absorbent mats can absorb up to 16 times more liquid than mineral granules.
+The excellent capillary action of the DENSORB absorbent mats ensures a uniform distribution of the absorbed liquid and, therefore, provides ideal use of the absorption capacity.
+DENSORB absorbent mats can absorb up to 16 times more fluid than mineral granules.

 More is more – the points go to DENSORB® mats.

-The area of application is the most important issue for an absorbent material when cleaning up leaks and spills.
+The area of application is the most critical issue for an absorbent material when cleaning up leaks and spills.
 We have put both products to the test.

 Indoors, DENSORB® absorbents impress with their flexibility.
-In contrast to granules, they are not only suitable for cleaning up leaks, but also for many other purposes: for example as an underlay for repair, cleaning, and maintenance work or for wiping down dirty surfaces and parts.
-They can also be used long-term - for example on machinery where drips often need to be contained.
-DENSORB® is also a real alternative to dusty granules in areas where cleanliness is required.
+In contrast to granules, they are suitable for cleaning up leaks and for many other purposes: for example, as an underlay for repair, cleaning, and maintenance work or for wiping down dirty surfaces and parts.
+They can also be used long-term - for example, on machinery where drips often need to be contained.
+DENSORB® is also a natural alternative to dusty granules in areas requiring cleanliness.

-Mineral granules have an advantage here only in rare applications: For example, when extremely hot liquids are to be absorbed.
+Mineral granules have an advantage here only in rare applications, For example, when scalding liquids are to be absorbed.
 The melting point of the DENSORB® binding fleece is 160 ° C. At higher temperatures, granules are the more suitable agent.

-DENSORB® mats have an advantage in one special application: on water.
-Oil absorbents in granular form have a significant disadvantage here in terms of environmental damage.
+DENSORB® mats have an advantage in one particular application: on water.
+Oil absorbents in granular form have a significant disadvantage in terms of environmental damage.
 A good alternative here is the use of floating DENSORB® oil mats and oil barriers.

 A draw!
-While DENSORB® mats impress with their flexible application possibilities indoors and on water, granules are more appropriate for rough surfaces outdoors and for special cases such as the absorption of extremely hot liquids.
+While DENSORB® mats impress with their flexible application possibilities indoors and on water, granules are more appropriate for rough surfaces outdoors and exceptional cases such as the absorption of scalding liquids.
 Both products win a point here.

-Let's be honest - cost is always going to play an important role for companies, so we've done the calculations.
+Cost will always be essential for companies, so we've done the calculations.
 How much does it cost to absorb 10 liters of oil using absorbent mats compared to mineral granules?

-DENSORB® absorbents mats absorb oil up to 16 times their weight.
-Thanks to their higher absorption capacity, less material is needed, so less waste is produced.
-If the purchase and disposal costs are combined, this results in a total saving of 60% compared to conventional granules!
+DENSORB® absorbent mats absorb oil up to 16 times their weight.
+Thanks to their higher absorption capacity, less material is needed, producing less waste.
+If the purchase and disposal costs are combined, this results in a savings of 60% compared to conventional granules!